-When the Modem is used to provide Internet access it must first access your service provider's network, that is, it must communicate with computers and other modems owned by your service provider.
-These computers and modems then provide access to the Internet.
-The Modem must be configured to communicate with the systems that give it access to the larger network.
-Click either the Setup tab (or the Go to setup wizard hyperlink); the following window will appear:
+When the Router is used to provide Internet access it actually must first access your service provider's network, that is, it must communicate with computers and other routers owned by your service provider.
+These computers and routers then provide access to the Internet.
+The Router must be configured to communicate with the systems that give it access to the larger network.
+Click either the Setup tab (or the Go to setup wizard hyperlink); the Setup window will appear.

-Setup
+Setup Menu

 The Setup window offers links to menus to configure settings for the LAN (Local Area Network) and for the WAN (Wide Area Network) setup.
-The first menu you see when clicking the Setup tab is the Modem Setup menu.
+The first menu you see when clicking the Setup tab or the Go to setup wizard hyperlink is the Setup menu.

+Now you are ready to configure the settings needed for the WAN connection.
 All the information you need to make the changes needed for a functioning WAN connection should have been provided to you by your ISP or network service provider.
-One of the settings you may be asked to change is the Modulation type used for the ADSL connection.
-The Modem Setup menu is used to change the type of modulation used for the WAN connection.

 Figure 3-3.
-Modem Setup menu
+Opening Setup window